 Lightly grease the bottom of a 9 inch loaf pan.

 In a large bowl stiff together all of your dry ingredients; spelt flour, organic cane sugar, cinnamon powder, baking soda, and salt.
 Set aside.

 In another large bowl, mash the banana until almost smooth.
-Stir the wet ingredients (Karuna's Divine Three Drink, apple cider vinegar, melted butter, and lemon juice) into the banana until combined.
+Stir the wet ingredients (Karuna's Empower Protein and Fiber, apple cider vinegar, melted butter, and lemon juice) into the banana until combined.

 Add dry mixture to wet and stir until fully combined leaving no dry flour in the bowl.
 DO NOT OVER MIX.

 Optional: Gently fold your choices of nuts and/or dried fruit. (or you can totally skip this option)